Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Appendix

 \subsection{Image Verbalization Performance with Different Caption Lengths}

-In this subsection, we evaluate the effectiveness of our image verbalization method with different caption lengths in Figure~\ref{fig:expansion_len}.
+In this subsection, we evaluate the multi-modal retrieval performance of UniVL-DR with different verbalized queries.
+Specifically, we evaluate the effectiveness of image-verbalized queries in the multi-modal retrieval task.
+These image-verbalized queries are generated with the image documents with different manual caption lengths.

-We group the queries into three categories according to the caption length of the query-related image and calculate the average MRR@10 score for each query group.
-These ratios are 42.33\%, 36.84\%, and 20.83\% of the short, medium, and long query length groups.
+We group the testing examples into three categories according to the manual caption lengths of the image documents and calculate the average MRR@10 score for each group.
+The ratios are 42.33\%, 36.84\%, and 20.83\% of the short, medium, and long caption length groups.

-The experimental results show that our query generation method mainly helps improve the retrieval effectiveness on the queries of short length and medium length, illustrating that these generated queries can provide some crucial textual clues in image representations of shorter captions.
+As shown in Figure~\ref{fig:expansion_len}, the experimental results show that our query generation method mainly helps to improve the retrieval effectiveness on the queries of short length and medium length, illustrating that these generated queries can provide some crucial textual clues in image representations of shorter captions.
 These expanded text clues help retrieval models better understand image semantics, more effectively represent images via enhanced textual information, and conduct cross-modality matching more easily.
-Moreover, the queries in the medium caption length group achieve the best performance, because the image captions of medium lengths can cover more necessary text clues for generating a more informative query.
+Moreover, the queries in the medium caption length group achieve the best performance, because the image captions of medium lengths can cover more necessary text clues for generating more informative verbalization results.